JavierGonzalez/BMP/README.md

 Actions without hashpower are ignored.
 Miners power (% of hashpower) changes with each block.
 Actions power never changes.

-Actions are composed in JavaScript and broadcast with [Trezor Connect](https://github.com/trezor/connect/blob/develop/docs/methods/composeTransaction.md).
+Actions are composed in JavaScript and broadcast with `Trezor Connect`.
 More hardware wallets will be available in the future.

 BMP does not store private keys and the local database only contains public information.